 There would be no follow up race in Seattle that year due to an outbreak of the mumps in the California shell (1), so Washington scheduled a race with Canadian club crews in Vancouver on May 24th.
 Washington rowed to strong victories in both eight-oared and four-oared competition.

-After visiting Seattle later in the year, the brothers were sold on the idea, and sent for their father, Fred Pocock, from England.
+After visiting Seattle in July, the brothers were sold on the idea, and sent for their father, A. F. "Fred"* Pocock, from England.
 Yet after agreeing to move, Conibear sent a sobering letter: there was only money for one shell.
 The one order amounted to $600, and it had cost them $500 just to bring their father overseas.
 Said George of Conibear later: "Conny can be excused because he was so deeply committed to the excellence of rowing at the University of Washington, and was so anxious to get us down to Seattle."
 (2) But at the time, the disappointed brothers were probably also wondering exactly who this man was - and what they were into.

 When The George Pocock was christened on the apron of the Hiram B. Conibear Shellhouse in the spring of 1976, the partnership that had endured sixty-four years, and spawned countless champions, could be traced back to that very first meeting between the two men on a blustery day in the spring of 1912.